B2G sales: How startups can sell to government agencies

 But because no one really understands how to sell to the government, it’s a massive opportunity to blaze a trail, to go out there and actually do it.

 The government is a huge space, ready to be disrupted.
-Today, 2.5% of government transactions are processed digitally.
-By 2020, this rate will jump to 33%.
+Roughly, 33% of government transactions are processed digitally and continue to raise year over year.
 Once you get your foot in the door, it’s a market that’s waiting and ready to be cornered.
-Gartner analysts estimate that governments spent $424 billion on govtech in 2015.

 Let’s take a look at how SeamlessDocs transformed the trajectory of its business by focusing sales outreach on the government, and how you can do the same.